 How to use the Hypothes.is tool

-To annotate a publication of Göttingen University Press, you will find the link View and Annotate on the website of each publication, under Details.
+To annotate a publication of Göttingen University Press, you will find the link View Document on the website of each publication.
 By clicking you will be redirected to a PDF viewer where the Hypothes.is tool is integrated.

 To post a comment, click the right arrow button and sign in with your existing Hypothes.is account or create an account.
 To create an account, you must enter an account name and a valid email address.
 Use of the service is free of charge.
 Once logged in, you can annotate, highlight text passages, reply to existing public annotations, and more.
 You can either create private notes for yourself or make your comments readable for others.
 To start group discussions, you can set up a private group in which you can only exchange comments within that group.